 Data Management Profiling

-AnonymClassic has served as a kind of pilot program for sustainable data management practices within the broader Berlin research community.
-In simplified terms, the objective of AnonymClassic has been to assemble a large corpus of digitized manuscripts (mostly in Arabic) of the book Kalīla and Dimna; and to develop a bespoke software platform for analyzing those manuscripts and creating textual editions based on them.
+The Kalīla and Dimna research project has served as a kind of pilot program for sustainable data management practices within the broader research community.
+In simplified terms, the objective to assemble a large corpus of digitized manuscripts (mostly in Arabic) of the book Kalīla and Dimna meant to develop a software platform for analyzing those manuscripts and creating textual editions based on them.
 There are, it should go without saying, many challenges associated with such a project—one of which is data management.

 Project Publications

-Whenever possible, publications by the AnonymClassic team members are being made available via Freie Universität Berlin’s institutional repository REFUBIUM.
+Whenever possible, publications by the Kalila and Dimna research team and partner are being made available via Freie Universität Berlin’s institutional repository REFUBIUM.
 This transparency extends also to the research bibliography the team has built.
-The intuitive software tool, ZOTERO, has made this endeavor possible, and the public is invited to access this online research bibliography.
-Click below to access and filter results using the following tags: #Publication by Kalila and Dimna research team; #Publication by Arabic Studies, Freie Universität Berlin.
+Click below to access.

 Persian Kalīla and Dimna